 An unauthorised encampment is a group of people with vehicles who are entering and staying on land without the landowner's consent.

 Unauthorised camping is not a criminal offence.
 However, trespassing is a civil offence.
 Landowners and local authorities have the right to repossess their property by using the law.

-To help manage unauthorised encampments, Buckinghamshire County Council, the district councils, and Thames Valley Police have created a memorandum of understanding.
+To help manage unauthorised encampments, Buckinghamshire Council and Thames Valley Police have created a memorandum of understanding.

 Removal on private land